Tyjuan Hagler

-Tyjuan Cedric Hagler (born December 3, 1981) is a former American football linebacker for the Indianapolis Colts of the National Football League.
-He was drafted by the Colts in the fifth round of the 2005 NFL Draft and later won Super Bowl XLI with the team over the Chicago Bears.
-He played college football at Cincinnati.

-Hagler has also been a member of the Seattle Seahawks.
+Tyjuan Cedric Hagler (born December 3, 1981) is an American former professional football player who was a linebacker for the Indianapolis Colts of the National Football League (NFL).
+He was selected by the Colts in the fifth round of the 2005 NFL draft and later won Super Bowl XLI with the team.
+He played college football for the Cincinnati Bearcats.
+Hagler was also a member of the Seattle Seahawks.

-Early years
+Early life

 Hagler attended Bishop McNamara High School in Kankakee.
 As a junior, he won first-team All-State honors, helped lead his team to a 13–1 record, and helped lead his team to second place in the state playoffs.
 As a senior, he had 3 sacks and 61 tackles on defense, and rushed for over 1,400 yards and 25 touchdowns on offense.

 Professional career

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On November 4, 2009, it was reported that Hagler had suffered a ruptured biceps and would be on injured reserve for the rest of the season.
 Hagler contributed to the Colts' Super Bowl XLI victory over the Chicago Bears by recovering a fumble on a kickoff, fumbled by Gabe Reid.